Michel Honoré Bounieu: Life

 Bounieu was born at Marseilles in 1740.
-He was a pupil of Pierre, and became a member of the Academy at Paris in 1767.
+He was a pupil of Jean-Baptiste Marie Pierre, and became a member of the Academy at Paris in 1767.
 He was keeper of the prints at the Bibliothèque Nationale from 1792 to 1794, and for the next twenty years professor of drawing at the École des Ponts-et-Chaussées.
 He exhibited many pictures at the Salon, and at his own studio those of Adam and Eve after their expulsion from Paradise, and Bathsheba, the former of which he himself engraved.
 The Musée des Beaux-Arts de Bordeaux has a Head of a Woman, and a Baigneuses by him.
 He died in Paris in 1814, leaving a daughter, Emilie Bounieu, later Madame Raveau, who inherited her father's talent, and exhibited historical subjects and portraits from 1800 to 1819.

 Prints

 Bounieu engraved about fifteen subjects from his own designs.
 They include: